Welcome to NHE Hippology

 About this course:

-This hippology course is to support students in their study of the Nevzorov Haute Ecole Method.
+This hippology course is designed to support students in their study of the Nevzorov Haute École Method.

 What makes this course special:

-Virtually all equine anatomical learning and textbooks centre around ridden horses, sports, bits, and competitions, and limited ideas about horses.
+Equine anatomy textbooks centre around ridden horses, sports, bits, and competitions, and other limited ideas about horses.

-Referring to horses as something to use and ride does not align with NHE knowledge.
-This can be distracting, as we find ourselves sifting through information that may not align with the well-being of our unridden horses.
+Referencing to horses as something to ride does not align with NHE.
+This can be distracting, as we find ourselves sifting through information that does not align with the well-being of our unridden horses.

 This course, in contrast, is exclusively based on unridden horses.
-We approach equine anatomy and physiology knowing that an example of a healthy horse is one that is not ridden.
+The NHE approach to equine anatomy and physiology is knowing a healthy horse is one that is not ridden.

 What you will learn:

-This course explores all the major systems of a horse's body.
-The specific insights in each section are tailored specifically for practitioners of the Nevzorov Haute Ecole method.
+This course explores all major systems of a horse's body.
+The specific insights in each section are tailored specifically for practitioners of the Nevzorov Haute École method.

 Learning outcomes: